-You participate in problem oriented research with relevance for development, by joining an existing research programme or by defining your own research topic within UNESCO-IHE’s strategic themes.
+You participate in problem oriented research with relevance for development, by joining an existing research programme or by defining your own research topic within UNESCO-IHE’s research themes.
 As a PhD fellow at the Institute, you benefit from the possibility of linking MSc research to your own.

-Through your research, you address the global water agenda, and solve problems relevant to the water and environment sectors world-wide, as a contribution to the Millennium Development Goals and other mandates from the international community.
+Through your research, you address the global water agenda, and solve problems relevant to the water and environment sectors world-wide, as a contribution to the Sustainable Development Goals and other mandates from the international community.
 You will often do so in collaboration with the Institute’s vast network of research institutions throughout the world.

 UNESCO-IHE's PhD programme leads to a deepening of a field of specialisation.
 PhD fellows do scientific research, often with conclusions that directly influence their region.
-At UNESCO-IHE, more than 150 PhD researchers from around the world are brought together to participate in problem-focused and solution-oriented research on development issues, resulting in an inspiring research environment.
+At UNESCO-IHE, around 150 PhD researchers from around the world are brought together to participate in problem-focused and solution-oriented research on development issues, resulting in an inspiring research environment.
 PhD fellows work together with other researchers from many countries - including 200 new MSc students annually – dealing with topics related to water and the environment.

 PhD research is often carried out in the ‘sandwich’ model.
 Preparation and final reporting – the first and last portion of the programme – are carried out in Delft, while actual research is done in the fellow’s home country, under co-supervision of a local institute.
 Regular contacts with the promotor are maintained through visits and long-distance communication.
 This enables researchers to employ solutions directly to problems in their geographical region.

-UNESCO-IHE’s PhD degrees are awarded jointly with a university.
+UNESCO-IHE’s PhD degrees are awarded jointly with a Dutch partner university.
 The degrees are highly valued and fully recognised in all parts of the world.
 The nominal time span of a PhD programme is four years.

 A list of PhD fellows is available here.